abbra/freefeed-server/app/support/search/query-syntax.md

 Example: `in-comments: mouse` — the "mouse" will be searched only in comment bodies.

+**in-users:** / **in-accounts:** — starting from this operator the search will be performed only in the usernames, screennames and descriptions of users and groups.

+Example: `in-users: mouse` — the "mouse" will be searched only in user names, screennames and descriptions.

 The global search scope operators switches search scope from itself to the end of the query or to the other global scope operator.

 ### Interval operators